Skip to main content

 About Off The Strip

 The venue should be treated as a convenience play first.
-The verified details are limited: Off The Strip is in Las Vegas, has smart-casual dress, keeps daily hours from 8 AM, closing at 11 PM Monday through Thursday and midnight Friday through Sunday.
+Off The Strip is in Las Vegas, has smart-casual dress, keeps daily hours from 8 AM, closing at 11 PM Monday through Thursday and midnight Friday through Sunday.
 That can work well for first-timers who want a direct plan.
 It is less compelling for diners who want a documented chef point of view, confirmed signature dishes, or a menu identity that can be evaluated in advance.

 Book it for an easy meal, not for a trophy dinner

 Private-dining expectations should stay modest unless a group has confirmed the setup directly with the venue.
-Based on the verified details, this is better approached as a direct Las Vegas stop than as a documented private-room or set-menu restaurant.
+This is better approached as a direct Las Vegas stop than as a documented private-room or set-menu restaurant.
 Parties that need speeches, controlled noise, a set menu, or a polished hosting rhythm should confirm those details before committing.

 Where it fits in a Las Vegas itinerary